Health Cares About Domestic Violence Day Action Kit

 - Introduce the subject of domestic violence by sending an e-mail to colleagues about the day.

 - Post information on your company, community or school’s website about the day.

-- Organize a resource table and distribute fact sheets, patient educational materials with phone numbers of local shelters, hotlines, and community resources.
-View an example of a local resources sheet from Kaiser Permanente.
+- Organize a resource table and distribute facts sheets, patient educational materials, and a local resource list with phone numbers of local shelters, hotlines, and community resources.

 - Invite an advocate or survivor to speak at a brown bag lunch.
 Download the NRCDV’s From the Front of the Room: A Survivor’s Guide to Public Speaking.

 - Reach out to your community by writing an op. ed., or editorial memo for the local newspaper or your company newsletter.

 - Engage your staff, community and local DV agencies in a conversation about screening for IPV in healthcare settings using social media with the hashtags #HCADV, #DVAM and others!
 View sample social media posts below.

 - Hang posters and place safety cards in waiting areas and patient rooms to give patients the message that support is available.

 Sample Tweets: Tweet it! (dates reflect HCADV Day 2023)

 - Don’t forget: Health Cares About #DomesticViolence Day is Oct.
 11!
 Here’s how you can spread the word: http://bit.ly/HCADVaction #HCADV #DVAM